Code Style. CFML

 Keep When Reformatting

 Use the check boxes to configure exceptions that IntelliJ IDEA will make when reformatting the source code.
-For example, by default, the Line brakes check box is selected.
+For example, by default, the Line breaks check box is selected.
 If your code contains lines that are shorter than a standard convention, you can convert them by disabling the Line brakes check box before you reformat the source code.

 The wrapping style applies to the various code constructs, specified in the left-hand pane (for example, method call arguments, or assignment statements).